 - (1) Single-side: Applies the material on a single side of an entity, and paste a whole material image on one plane.
-Click "Single-sided" button, the cursor will change to a straw, and select the material in the dialog box or pick the material of existing entity. - (2) Layered: Painting materials according to the floor of the building. - (3) Multifaceted: Paints multiple sides of the entity continuously, and calculate the texture size automatically according to the height.
+Click "Single-sided" button, the cursor will change to a straw, and select the material in the dialog box or pick the material of existing entity. - (2) Layered: Paints materials according to the floor of the building. - (3) Multifaceted: Paints multiple sides of the entity continuously, and calculate the texture size automatically according to the height.
 Click "Multi-sided" button, select the material, select the starting plane of the entity.

 - (4) Single entity: Paints the material on the entire entity. - 2.
+Material Adjustment.

-Material Adjustment. - (1) Preview window. - 1 A preview window can be added after double-clicking on the default material in the dialog box or after drawing a material on a scene entity. - 2 Right-click on the preview image to reset, reset all the materials in the preview window and view the path of the material. - 3 Drag and drop the material to a new preview window to copy the material. - (2) Material effects: The dialog box is preset with five material effects: standard, glass, metal, wood and dirt, which can be selected in the drop-down menu. - (3) Parameter adjustment: Adjustment of the parameters of the material.
-Glow is only effective at night. - (4) Color adjustment: Adjust the color parameters of a material, click "Color Adjustment" button to open the dialog box shown below.
+(1) Preview window.

+- 1 A preview window can be added after double-clicking on the default material in the dialog box or after drawing a material on a scene entity. - 2 Right-click on the preview image to reset one or reset all the materials in the preview window, view the path of the material, and add the material to the Favorites directory or overwrite the original material with the adjusted material.

+- 3 Drag and drop the material to a new preview window to copy the material. - (2) Material effects: The dialog box is preset with five material effects: standard, glass, metal, wood and dirt, which can be selected in the drop-down menu. - (3) Parameter adjustment: Adjustment of the parameters of the material.
+Glow is only effective at night. - (4) Color adjustment: Adjusts the color parameters of a material, click "Color Adjustment" button to open the dialog box shown below.